-In March 2013 we completed the sale of \$500 million principal amount of 2% Convertible Senior Notes due in 2020.
+At June 30, 2013, we had outstanding \$500 million principal amount of 2% Convertible Senior Notes due in 2020 which we issued in March 2013.
 We received net proceeds of approximately \$484.7 million after deducting underwriting discount and estimated offering expenses.
 See Note 14 - "Shareholders' Equity" for information regarding the use of such proceeds.
 Interest on the 2% Notes will be payable semi-annually in arrears on April 1 and October 1 of each year, beginning on October 1, 2013.
-The 2% Notes will mature on April 1, 2020.
+The 2% Notes will mature on April 1, 2020, unless earlier repurchased by us or converted.
 Subject to certain limitations the 2% Notes are convertible at the holder's option at an initial conversion rate, which is subject to adjustment, of 143.8332 shares per \$1,000 principal amount.
 This represents an initial conversion price of approximately \$6.95 per share.
 Before January 1, 2020, conversions may only occur under certain circumstances, including upon redemption of the 2% Notes.
 On or after January 1, 2020, holders may convert their notes at any time.
 These 2% Notes will be equal in right of payment to our other senior debt and will be senior in right of payment to our existing Convertible Junior Debentures.
 Debt issuance costs will be amortized to interest expense over the contractual life of the 2% Notes.
 Prior to April 10, 2017, the notes will not be redeemable.
 On any business day on or after April 10, 2017 we may redeem for cash all or part of the notes, at our option, at a redemption price equal to 100% of the principal amount of the notes being redeemed, plus any accrued and unpaid interest, if the closing sale price of our common stock exceeds 130% of the then prevailing conversion price of the notes for at least 20 of the 30 trading days preceding notice of the redemption.